-Born of an unlikely union between Toby Young and JK Rowling, a bizarre idea is now being taken quite seriously.
-It is that private education, of the traditional, preferably boarding-school type, represents a model of how modern education should be.
+In an unlikely union between Toby Young and JK Rowling, a bizarre idea is now being taken quite seriously.
+It is that private education – of the traditional, preferably boarding-school type – represents a model of how modern education should be.

 He has been supported by that champion of the caring side of private education, Anthony Seldon.
-"The left has tended to eschew character-building as a rightwing obsession," Dr Seldon writes in The Guardian.
-"Young is right to put the emphasis on character.
-It puts the finger on what is going wrong in state schools."
-As an example of character-building, Dr Seldon mentions, perhaps unwisely, something called "oiling", popular at Eton, which helps develop "a mixture of ambition, self-confidence and bloody-mindedness".
+"The left has tended to eschew character building as a right wing obsession," he writes in The Guardian.
+As an example of character building, Dr Seldon mentions, perhaps unwisely, something called "oiling", popular at Eton, which helps develop "a mixture of ambition, self-confidence and bloody-mindedness".

 There has certainly been a good bit of oiling when it comes to promoting private education and trashing the state sector.
-Tony Blair, David Cameron, Boris Johnson and Nick Clegg are seen as representing the smooth effectiveness of the modern public-school product.
-State schools, on the other hand, are routinely portrayed as failing, mired in bureaucracy and ill-discipline, stifled by political correctness.
-Even comprehensives with good exam results tend to be on the receiving end of sneers; "factory schools", Dr Seldon calls them.
+Tony Blair, David Cameron, Boris Johnson and Nick Clegg are seen as representing the smooth effectiveness of the modern public school product.
+State schools, on the other hand, are routinely portrayed as failing, mired in bureaucracy and ill-discipline; stifled by political correctness.

 A little perspective is needed in this debate.
-Public schools can be every bit as grim and hopeless as any state sector comprehensive, but in their own way.
+Public schools can be every bit as grim and hopeless as any comprehensive, but in their own way.
 They can produce unhappy children.
-Even when character-building is successful, some of the characters which have been built – self-centred, obsessed with money and status, cosseted by unthinking privilege, lacking in empathy – are hardly those which contribute much to society.
+Even when character building is successful, some of the characters which have been built – self-centred, obsessed with money and status, cosseted by privilege, lacking in empathy – hardly contribute much to society.

 It is as absurd to suggest that teachers in state schools fail to encourage the virtues of, say, persistence, managing impulsiveness or finding humour, as it is to suggest that public schools are run on a purer, higher ethic.
-The reason why private schools succeed where those in the state sector do not comes down to a simple matter which has absolutely nothing to do with educational philosophy.
+The reason why private schools succeed has absolutely nothing to do with educational philosophy.
 They are blessed with vast financial resources, the support of parents and the ability to impose discipline – and they select their pupils.

-Of course it is important to help children emerge from education with a good personality as well as good grades, but that aim exists outside the little enclave of social advantage which is private education.
-I have spoken in classrooms to children of both sectors, and have no doubt that the most memorable sessions – where the discussion was most impassioned, engaged and unpredictable – was in comprehensives.
+Of course, it is important to help children emerge from education with a good personality as well as good grades, but that aim exists outside private education.
+I have spoken in classrooms to children of both sectors and have no doubt that the most memorable sessions – where the discussion was most impassioned, engaged and unpredictable – were in comprehensives.